 Bottom Line: Consider using sector-specific bond ETFs to round out your portfolio’s fixed income component.

 There are more than a dozen ETFs that offer exposure to Chinese stocks now available to U.S. investors, presenting a number of choices for those looking to tap in to the world’s most important economy.
 But only one of those focuses on China’s A-Shares market, securities that trade on exchanges in Shanghai and Shenzen and are denominated in the local Chinese currency.
-Access to the A-Shares market has historically been limited by the Chinese government, but in recent years it has opened up to foreigners.
+Access to the A-Shares market has historically been limited by the Chinese government, but as of 2012 it has opened up to foreigners.